Skip to content

 How else can I help?

-You only need to send your House Representative one email each using our tool.
-Then, share this page with any friends, family and coworkers who want to help protect the climate provisions in the Inflation Reduction Act!
+You only need to call your Republican representative or senator one time each using our tool.
+Then, share this page with any friends, family and coworkers who want to help keep America’s clean energy tax credits in place!

 Who is Citizens’ Climate Lobby?